mtptisid/Data_WareHouse_Data_Mining/README.md

 1. Download Python from the official website: [python.org/downloads](https://www.python.org/downloads/).
 2. During installation, ensure that **“Add Python to PATH”** is checked.
 3. Verify the installation by opening the Command Prompt and running:
+   - Open Command Prompt (search for “cmd” or “Command Prompt” and select the application).
+   - Enter `python --version` and `pip --version` to check the installation.
    ```bash
    python --version
    ```
 ### macOS
 1. Install **Homebrew** (if not already installed):
    ```bash